 Master of Arts in ICT Policy and Regulation (MA ICTPR)

 The Wits Master of Arts in the field of ICT Policy and Regulation (MA ICTPR) is a formal post-graduate academic qualification that provides capacity to operate in Africa's dynamic information and communication technolog (ICT) ecosystem relevant to broader social and economic digital transformation.
-This degree equips its graduates to deal effectively with policy and regulatory dimensions of the global and African information and communication technology (ICT) sectors.
+This degree equips its graduates to deal effectively with policy and regulatory dimensions pertaining to the evolution to digital economies in Africa.

 This degree is designed to meet the needs of policymakers, regulators, operators, communications managers in large and small organisations, user and consumer groups, NGOs, and others involved in or affected by ICT sector policy and regulation.
 The degree provides participants with an opportunity to improve their professional skills and/or refocus their expertise through: